 To prepare a new batch script, save the file as plain ASCII text with the file extension .CMD

-A batch file can be run by simply double clicking in Windows explorer, or by typing the name/path at the command line, optionally passing any parameters needed.
+A batch file can be run by double clicking it in Windows explorer, or by typing the name/path at the command line, optionally passing any parameters needed.

 From the start menu: START > RUN c:\path_to_scripts\my_script.cmd, OK